opensearch-project/documentation-website/_search-plugins/searching-data/search-shard-routing.md

 # Search shard routing

 To ensure redundancy and improve search performance, OpenSearch distributes index data across multiple primary shards, with each primary shard having one or more replica shards.
-When a search query is executed, OpenSearch routes the request to a node containing either a primary or replica shard of the index.
+When a search query is executed, OpenSearch routes the request to a node containing either a primary or replica index shard.
 This technique is known as _search shard routing_.

 ## Adaptive replica selection